-We are excited to reveal the first in a new series of events which are designed to be family friendly.
-THE CARRIVICK SISTERS will be the guests at our first Live at Lunchtime concert on Saturday 2 March.
+We are thrilled to welcome THE CARRIVICK SISTERS for our first Live at Lunchtime concert on Saturday 2 March.

 The concert itself is not specifically aimed at children, although is very family-friendly.
 These events are aimed at people who perhaps cannot make our usual Friday evening events, as well as our regular audience.
 And remember, if you already have a season ticket for Spring/Summer 2024, you get this one for free!